 A confusing array of choices awaits anyone shopping for network gear.
 Home network equipment is available in both wired and wireless varieties as well as different shapes and sizes.
-The most common types of products - network routers and adapters - can be purchased separately or sometimes together as a kit.
 Certain types of routers, adapters and other networking products have been created specially for mobile (traveling) users.
-Finally, some kinds of gear include manageability, advanced security, and other features designed for use on corporate networks.
+Additionally, some kinds of gear include manageability, advanced security, and other features designed for use on corporate networks.

 - How to Choose a Wireless Router

 The simplest kind of network contains just two computers linked by a point-to-point direct connection.
 You can use these networks to share files, a printer or another peripheral device.
 So-called "ad hoc" peer networks allow linking more than two computers.

 - Direct Connection Network Diagram

 - Can a Mac Be Connected to a PC?

 - How To Set Up Ad Hoc Wi-Fi Networks

 Broadband routers are designed for convenience in setting up home networks, particularly for homes with high-speed Internet service.
 A broadband router is a small electronic device that connects to broadband modems or other routers.
 It simplifies the configuration of file sharing, Internet connection sharing and some network security functions.

 - How to Set Up a Home Network Router